-Differently from the standard type I seesaw case, in which $m_\nu \sim m_D^2/m_R$ with $m_D \ll m_R$, the lightness of the active neutrino masses is ensured in these low scale seesaw scenarios by the smallness of the $\mu_S$ $ (m_S)$ parameters.
-This feature prevents $m_D$ to be extremely suppressed with respect to the Majorana mass and, as such, may allow for non-negligible couplings between the heavy neutrinos and the SM gauge bosons which are set by the mixing $U_{Lh}$.
+Differently from the standard type I seesaw case, in which $m_\nu \sim m_D^2/m_R$ with $m_D \ll m_R$, the lightness of the active neutrino masses is ensured in these low-scale seesaw scenarios by the smallness of the $\mu_S$ $ (m_S)$ parameters.
+This feature prevents $m_D$ from being extremely suppressed with respect to the Majorana mass and, as such, may allow for non-negligible couplings between the heavy neutrinos and the SM gauge bosons which are set by the mixing $U_{Lh}$.

-In order to understand the dependence of the mixing $U_{Lh}$ of the left-handed SM neutrinos with the extra sterile states, it is instructive to study the mixing matrix $U$ in the limit of negligible $\mu_S~(m_S)$ and small $m_D/m_R$.
-While the first requirement is necessary to reproduce the lightness of the active neutrino states, the latter is used here only to simplify the structure of $U$ which reads as \bea U = \left( \right) + \mathcal O\left( \frac{m_D^2}{m_R^2}\right) \,. \eea Notice that the PMNS matrix has been set to the unit one, consistently with the approximation $m_{\nu_i} \simeq 0$.
-From Eq.~(\ref{eq:Umix}), one can immediately realise that $U_{Lh}$ is set, as naively expected from dimensional arguments, by the ratio $m_D/m_R$.
+To understand the dependence of the mixing $U_{Lh}$ of the left-handed SM neutrinos with the extra sterile states, it is instructive to study the mixing matrix $U$ in the limit of negligible $\mu_S~(m_S)$ and small $m_D/m_R$.
+While the first requirement is necessary to reproduce the lightness of the active neutrino states, the latter is used here only to simplify the structure of $U$ which reads as \bea U = \left( \right) + \mathcal O\left( \frac{m_D^2}{m_R^2}\right) \,. \eea Notice that the PMNS matrix has been set to the unit 1, consistently with the approximation $m_{\nu_i} \simeq 0$.
+From Eq.~(\ref{eq:Umix}), one can immediately realize that $U_{Lh}$ is set, as naively expected from dimensional arguments, by the ratio $m_D/m_R$.

 Once some specific inputs are provided for $m_D$ and $m_R$, the corresponding $\mu_S~(m_S)$ matrix that ensures the agreement with the light neutrino mass splittings and mixing angles can always be reconstructed from Eq.~(\ref{eq:mlight_iss}).
 For instance, in the inverse seesaw case, we find \bea \mu_S = m_R^T m_D^{-1} U_\textrm{PMNS}^* m_\nu U_\textrm{PMNS}^\dag (m_D^{T})^{-1} m_R, \eea where $m_\nu$ and $U_\textrm{PMNS}$ are chosen in agreement with the bounds from the low-energy neutrino data which we report below for the sake of completeness.
-In particular, one should enforce the following constraints from the latest results of the $\mathcal{V}$fit group \cite{Esteban:2016qun} extracted from the $\mathcal{V}$fit 3.2 (2018) data. \\ \\ 1) {\bf Neutrino mass squared differences} \\ The $3\sigma$ Confidence Level (CL) ranges on the mass squared differences
+In particular, one should enforce the following constraints from the latest results of the $\mathcal{V}$fit group \cite{Esteban:2016qun} extracted from the $\mathcal{V}$fit 3.2 (2018) data. \\ \\ 1) {\bf Neutrino mass squared differences} \\ The $3\sigma$ confidence-level (CL) ranges on the mass squared differences